Skip to main content

 • Device Attributes and time-series data across your whole fleet.

-• Custom Metric charts that aggregate the value of your metrics across your fleet, sliced by Cohort or Software Version.
+• Metric charts that aggregate the value of your metrics across your fleet, sliced by Cohort or Software Version.

 • Email alerts based on your own configured thresholds.